-Version: The version of the license - It does not have to match the installed P5 version.
-Enter the license version, not the P5 version into this field.
+Version: The version of the license - It does not have to match the installed field.

+P5 version.
+Enter the license version, not the P5 version into this on the installed P5, but updates released after that date will be unavailable.